-The statement of financial position shows net liabilities of £1,280,000 (2021: £994,000 net liabilities).
-It is appropriate to prepare the accounts on a going concern basis despite the net liability position of the company as the company raises debt from external sources and lends on a back-to-back basis to Quadgas MidCo Limited and relies on Quadgas MidCo Limited as its only income source.
+The statement of financial position shows net liabilities of £2,642,000 (2022: £1,280,000 net liabilities).
+It is appropriate to prepare the accounts on a going concern basis despite the net liability position of the company as the company raises debt from external sources and lends on a back-to-back basis to Quadgas MidCo Limited who will repay amounts in full, and relies on Quadgas MidCo Limited as its only income source.
 Management analysis concluded that sufficient headroom exists in the forecast and against the requirements of key banking covenants.

-The income statement shows interest income for the year ended 31 March 2022 of £46,129,000 (2021: £33,845,000).
-The loss for the financial year of £286,000 (2021: profit of £24,000) is driven by the impairment of an intercompany loan, which is a non-cash movement.
+The income statement shows interest receivable and similar income for the year ended 31 March 2023 of £45,922,000 (2022: £46,129,000).
+The loss for the financial year of £1,362,000 (2022: loss of £286,000) is driven by the impairment of an intercompany loan, which is a non-cash movement.
 The company continues to receive income from Quadgas MidCo Limited which continues to trade and operate as a going concern and the debt of Quadgas Finance Plc is guaranteed by Quadgas PledgeCo Limited and Quadgas MidCo Limited.
-At 31 March 2022 Quadgas MidCo Limited was in a consolidated net asset position of £3,863,000,000 (2021: £4,023,000,000), reported consolidated profit before tax for the financial year of £164,000,000 (2021: £614,000,000 profit before tax), had access to an undrawn £610m liquidity facility and had a company credit rating of BBB+ (S&P).
+At 31 March 2023 Quadgas MidCo Limited was in a consolidated net asset position of £3,698,000,000 (2022: £3,862,000,000), reported consolidated profit before tax for the financial year of £507,000,000 (2022: £164,000,000 profit before tax), had access to an undrawn £800m liquidity facility and had a company credit rating of BBB+ (S&P).
 See Quadgas MidCo Limited Annual report and accounts for further details.

-The company has not been significantly impacted by the COVID-19 pandemic or the ongoing conflict in Ukraine.
+The company has not been significantly directly impacted by the ongoing conflict in Ukraine.
 The Directors are satisfied that the company has adequate resources to remain in operation, and that the Directors intend it to do so, for at least one year from the date the financial statements are signed.
 Accordingly, they continue to adopt the going concern basis in preparing the financial statements.